This article by Jerry Cates was first published on 25 December 2014, and last revised on 28 March 2022. © Bugsinthenews Vol. 15:12(02):

 “Medicocriminal entomology is one of three areas in the broad field of entomology that routinely is involved in forensic applications.
 Although litigation involving urban entomology and stored products entomology typically occurs, it is the area of medicocriminal entomology that is directly utilized by law enforcement agencies in death investigations, and is what most people think of when they hear the term forensic entomology.”
 Hall & Huntington, introduction, Forensic Entomology, 2010 (p.
 12)

 Medicocriminal entomology, on the other hand, has typically been restricted to crime scene analysis.
-For that reason, what is typically thought of as forensics today is — due to the limited frame of reference pointed out in Byrd & Castner, 2010 — more accurately termed medicocriminal forensics.
-Such a narrow focus, limited to the collection and analysis of clues involving criminal acts, slices but a small portion out of the large pie that the broader term forensics, when used alone without a qualifier, embraces.
+For that reason, what is typically thought of as “basic forensics” today is — due to the limited frame of reference pointed out in Byrd & Castner, 2010 — more narrowly termed “medicocriminal forensics.”
+Such a limited focus, confined to the collection and analysis of clues involving criminal acts, slices but a small portion out of the much larger pie that the broader term forensics, when used without a qualifier, embraces.

 Using EcoSystem Forensics to Improve Quality of Life…